-- When a program participant applies to enroll either themselves or their minor children in a public benefits or a public school, and where residency must be verified in order to establish eligibility for public benefits or enrollment in a public school, the governmental entity or public school requiring verification must accept a copy of the participations Certificate of Program Participation and substitute address and then contact the Safe At Home Program for further verification.
+- When a program participant applies to enroll either themselves or their minor children in a public benefits or a public school, and where residency must be verified in order to establish eligibility for public benefits or enrollment in a public school, the governmental entity or public school requiring verification must accept a copy of the participants Certificate of Program Participation and substitute address and then contact the Safe at Home Program for further verification.

-- State or local government or public school officials should then submit an Eligibility Verification Request Form to the Safe At Home Program, along with a statement concerning the residency requirements pertaining to the particular public benefits for which the participant is applying and/or a map outlining the boundaries of the public school district in which the participant is attempting to enroll themselves or their minor children.
+- State or local government or public school officials should then submit an Eligibility Verification Request Form to the Safe at Home Program, along with a statement concerning the residency requirements pertaining to the particular public benefits for which the participant is applying and/or a map outlining the boundaries of the public school district in which the participant is attempting to enroll themselves or their minor children.

 - The Office of the Secretary of State will then provide the requesting state or local government officials with a statement concerning the participant’s eligibility for enrollment.

 Program Participants are not subject to selection for state or municipal jury duty.
 T.C.A. § 40-38-607.

 Program participants should not appear on state or municipal jury selection lists.
 If a program participant is selected for jury service, the summoning court should excuse the program participant.
 Program Participants may not fail to respond to a jury summons.